rehanalam/openapi/README.md

 - Building control plane tooling

 **How to get one:**
-1. Log in to the [Authlete Console](https://console.authlete.com)
+1. Log in to the Authlete Console
 2. Navigate to **Organization Settings**
 3. Go to **Access Tokens**
 4. Click **Create Token**
-5. Select organization-level permissions
-6. Copy the generated token
+5. Copy the generated token

 ### Token Security